ThomasOttosson/todolist/README.md

 ## Features

-* The user writes one or more tasks that he or she needs to do.
+* The user writes one or more tasks that he or she needs to do to plan a party.
 The user can later on mark each task as completed or remove the task if the user has changed their mind.

 * The user can also use the select filter options to see which tasks that has been completed or uncompleted.